vrooje/ScienceTeamGuide/Draft Guide.md

 ### Talk and Moderators

 The Talk platform begins with the science team answering queries and commenting on the public's discussions.
 It can be a lot of fun!
 During the first days the science team's interactions on Talk will help build a core of users who are known and learn common answers.
 Many of them will, in turn, begin answering the queries of others and lightening the load on the science team.
 When you spot these people - keep any eye on them: they may become your moderators.
+If you spot potential moderators who should communicate with them and see if they are interested in participating further.

-Moderators are volunteers who are promoted on Talk and have powers to delete posts, ban users and highlight content to others more easily.
+Once promoted, moderators have powers to delete posts, ban users and highlight content to others more easily.
 They are marked as moderators in Talk and often become community leaders on the project's Talk site.
-They can become very useful contacts for you and in some cases moderators have even joined the main team mailing list :)
+They can become very useful contacts for you and in some cases moderators have even joined the main team mailing list.

 If you see users you think should become moderators, let us know.
+We have a Zooniverse-wide moderators email list and it may be useful to put them in touch.
+Moderators do not have to be enthusiastic participants, in some projects they are undergrads from relevant research groups, for example.
 ___

 ## <a id="analysis"></a> Analysis of Results